hyperledger-labs/hyperledger-labs.github.io/labs/agora.md

 It falls upon the end user to conduct their own due diligence and collaborate with our lab maintainers to enhance and deliver improved products to the market.

 # Scope of Lab
-_Enter the scope of the lab.
-This should include enough information to allow the Lab stewards to understand how it fits within Hyperledger's mission._

 The lab's scope encompasses the development and nurturing of cryptography libraries and programs, fostering a secure and collaborative space for these endeavors.
 Our mission aligns with the Greek agora's spirit, providing a platform for the creation, refinement, and dissemination of cryptographic protocols.
 These protocols are intended not only for experimentation but also for integration into real-world applications.
 While our primary focus is on facilitating the production use of cryptography, we also welcome research-oriented contributions.

 Within this scope, the lab's purpose extends to include existing libraries that are already in use within production systems.